UK GDPR: DATA PRIVACY NOTICE FOR CLIENTS AND SUPPLIERS

 - The right to request your personal data is erased where it is no longer necessary to retain such data

-- The right to request that we provide you with your personal data and where possible, to transmit that data directly to another data controller (known as the right to data portability).
+- The right to request that we provide you with your personal data and where possible, to transmit that data directly to another controller (known as the right to data portability).

 - The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing.